tyc/successfulunittest/manuscript/lowlevelcode.md

 With some planning after careful examination the register structure of the microcontroller, performing unit tests on low level drivers can occur in a robust manner.

 At the start of the project, it would save significant amount of time if the file that contains all the register is created.
-This can be used for unit test as well as for production code.
+This can be used for unit testing as well as for production code.

 ## Dealing with interrupts